ugoogalizer/aqi/README.md

 * Migrate sensor code from Python2 to Python3
 * Run code in python virtual environment
 * Tidy up repo removing unused artifacts
+* Publish to a public location, current plan is to http://sensor.community (also known as https://luftdaten.info/)